Traversg/FullStack-PartyPlaylistService/README.md

 Party playlist is an application that allows a user to create playlist for a party and invite their friends to add songs to the playlist and vote on the songs they want to hear first.

-Party Playlist was a collaborative project with three other team members: Matt Leigh, Jake Price, and Matthew Reuther.
+Party Playlist was a NSS group project completed with three other team members: Matt Leigh, Jake Price, and Matthew Reuther.

 Party Playlist utilizes AWS DynamoDB, API Gateway, Lambda to store and retrieve song, playlist, and user data.